Severe Weather Statement issued for Ellis by NWS - News Break

 Severe Weather Statement issued for Ellis by NWS

-Effective: 2021-05-26 14:20:00 CDT Expires: 2021-05-26 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-05-26 14:20:00 CDT Expires: 2021-05-26 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: To repeat, a tornado is ongoing.
+TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Ellis A TORNADO WARNING REMAINS IN EFFECT UNTIL 345 PM CDT FOR SOUTHEASTERN ELLIS COUNTY At 324 PM CDT, a severe thunderstorm capable of producing a tornado was located near Pfeifer, moving east at 10 mph.
-HAZARD...Tornado and tennis ball size hail.
-SOURCE...Radar indicated rotation.
+Target Area: Ellis A TORNADO WARNING REMAINS IN EFFECT UNTIL 345 PM CDT FOR NORTHEASTERN RUSH AND SOUTHEASTERN ELLIS COUNTIES At 306 PM CDT, a confirmed tornado was located near Munjor, moving east at 10 mph.
+HAZARD...Damaging tornado and tennis ball size hail.
+SOURCE...Radar confirmed tornado.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
-This tornadic thunderstorm will remain over mainly rural areas of southeastern Ellis County.
-TORNADO...RADAR INDICATED HAIL...2.50INalerts.weather.gov
+Locations impacted include Pfeifer and Munjor.
+TORNADO...OBSERVED HAIL...2.50INalerts.weather.gov